-I’m working at TechShop Durham, and I’m also working at TechShop Durham.
-The 7 machines I mentioned are a metal milling CNC(MHP S-0 Hydrapath), a ShopBot, an Epilog 45W CO2 laser, a CNC vinyl cutting machine, a 4′X12′ CNC plasma table, a CNC embroidery machine, and a Dimension 1200SST 3D printer.
+I’m working at TechShop Durham, and I’m also working at TechShop Durham. :D The 7 machines I mentioned are a metal milling CNC(MHP S-0 Hydrapath), a ShopBot, an Epilog 45W CO2 laser, a CNC vinyl cutting machine, a 4′X12′ CNC plasma table, a CNC embroidery machine, and a Dimension 1200SST 3D printer.

 Usually people costuming the same universe tend to congregate at conventions- so far the biggest group was 20ish people with halo costumes at DragonCon in Atlanta, this past September.
 I was also ready for Halloween way ahead of time.
 There’s not a lot of costuming meetups, swapfests, armor-ins, etc – but I do work with a few local people and friends, we suited up three folks and carpooled to DragonCon.
 Next is probably the Starcraft marine armor.

 My vacuum forming process is identical to that described at TK560.
 Lately I’ve switched materials from .060″ high-impact polystyrene to 1/16″ ABS for color and cost- it’s black, and 20$ per sheet vs. 60$- but that’s about it.
 Molds were cut on the shopbot out of MDF, coated in wood glue, and tooling marks removed by hand sanding.
 A few raised details were added in lasercut styrene.

 Thanks Vrogy!
 It is always great to hear how people go about doing amazing projects like yours.